rust-lang/rfcs/text/0000-scoped-impl-trait-for-type.md

 The main issue is that generics in the Rust ecosystem do not declare which trait implementations on their type parameters need to be consistent during their instances' lifetime, if any, and that traits like `PartialOrd` that do provide logical consistency guarantees over time are not marked as such in a compiler-readable way.

-Ignoring this and not having distinction of [implementation-aware-generics]' discretised variants would badly break logical consistency of generic collections like `BTreeSet<T>`, which relies on `Ord` to function.
+Ignoring this and not having distinction of [implementation-aware-generics]' discretised variants would badly break logical consistency of generic collections like `BTreeSet<T>`, which relies on `Ord`-consistency to function.

 On the other hand, certain types (e.g. references and (smart) pointers) that often wrap values in transit between modules *really* don't care about implementation consistency on these types.
 If these were distinct depending on available implementations on their values, it would create *considerable* friction while defining public APIs in the same scope as `struct` or `enum` definitions that require scoped implementations for `derive`s.